wp-plugins/sportspress/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-SportsPress is a powerful, flexible sports management plugin that helps you broadcast your team to the world.
+SportsPress is a flexible sports management plugin that adds team management functionality to WordPress.
+Currently in alpha for theme development and testing purposes.

 == Changelog ==